Physical Education, Recreation and Leisure Studies

 In order to see more information about any course, simply click on it!

 This view does not contain classes that have not been offered in the past 2 years.
-If you want to view those classes click here: All Courses
+If you want to view those classes click here:

 Description: This course brings a sociological imagination to the study of sport and leisure with particular reference to Canadian society.